vK44/ng-http-date/README.md

 ## Performance

-The core library is TODO kB gzipped.
+The core library is 2 kB gzipped.
+The gzipped size of the plugins is 1 kB each.
 The detection and creation of `Date` objects has nearly no performance impact.
 For example, modifying a [small size nested JSON object](https://github.com/vkennke/ng-http-date/blob/master/projects/ng-http-date-core/src/lib/ng-http-date.interceptor.spec.ts#L82-L104) 1.000.000 times is done in ~ 8 seconds.
 That's 0.008 ms per object.